danielperna84/custom_homematic/README.md

 To simplify this process, this integration offers update entities per device.

-- Since the CCU does not send any events for firmware updates, the current status of firmware updates is requested via regular queries.
-Since device updates are usually very rare and the transmission takes a long time, the query is only made every 6 hours.
+Since the CCU does not send any events for firmware updates, the current status of firmware updates is requested via regular queries.
+Since device updates are usually very rare and the transmission takes a long time, the query is only made every **6 hours**.

-- Devices for which the firmware is currently being transferred or for which a transfer is pending are displayed in the update entity as `in process`/`installing`.
-This information can be delayed up to 6 hours in HA.
+Devices for which the firmware is currently being transferred or for which a transfer is pending are displayed in the update entity as `in process`/`installing`.
+This information can be delayed up to **6 hours** in HA.

-- If devices whose firmware is currently being transferred were discovered via the update, their statuses are then queried every hour.
+If devices whose firmware is currently being transferred were discovered via the update, their statuses are then queried **every hour**.

-- As soon as the firmware has been successfully transferred to the device, it can be updated on the device by clicking on `install`.
-This information can be delayed up to 1 hour in HA.
+As soon as the firmware has been successfully transferred to the device, it can be updated on the device by clicking on `install`.
+This information can be delayed up to **1 hour** in HA.

-- Depending on whether an update command can be transmitted immediately or with a delay, either the updated firmware version is displayed after a short delay, or `in process`/`installing` is displayed again because a command transmission is being waited for.
-This state is now updated every 5 minutes until the installation is finished.
+Depending on whether an update command can be transmitted immediately or with a delay, either the updated firmware version is displayed after a short delay, or `in process`/`installing` is displayed again because a command transmission is being waited for.
+This state is now updated every **5 minutes** until the installation is finished.

 If shorter update cycles are desired, these can be triggered by the service `homeassistant.update_device_firmware_data`, but this might have a negative impact on you CCU!